Definition

 How verification works

 When a client encounters a NIP-05 identifier it splits it into the local part and the domain, then performs a GET request to https://domain.com/.well-known/nostr.json?name=<local-part>.
-The server returns a JSON object with a names map of identifiers to lowercase-hex public keys.
-If the key returned for that name matches the pubkey on the user's metadata event, the identifier is confirmed.
+The server returns a JSON object whose names map pairs identifiers with lowercase-hex public keys.
+If the key returned for that name matches the pubkey on the user's metadata event, the identifier is confirmed and the client shows a verification mark.
 The endpoint must not issue HTTP redirects, and clients ignore any they receive, which keeps the verification path unambiguous.
-By convention _@domain.com is treated as a root identifier and shown simply as the domain.
+The file can also include a relays map suggesting where each key's events can be found — a useful discovery hint.
+By convention _@domain.com is the root identifier and clients display it simply as the domain.

 In Simple Terms